Assam Career : Apply for Teaching jobs in Gauhati University

 Selection Procedure :

-Candidates may appear for a walk-in-interview on 22nd May 2025 from 11 AM onwards.
-The venue is in Conference Room of the Secretary, University Classes, Gauhati University Campus, Gauhati University.
+Candidates may appear for a walk-in-interview on 2nd June 2025.
+Time is from 11 AM onwards.
+The venue is in Conference Room of the Secretary, University Classes, Gauhati University Campus, Gauhati University, Assam.

 How to apply :

-The candidates should bring their applications with an updated Curiculum Vitae (CV) and also with relevant original certificates/documents and a set of self-attested copies of the certificates.
+The candidates should bring their applications with an updated Curriculum Vitae (CV) with relevant original certificates/ documents and a set of self-attested copies of the certificates.

 Detailed Advertisement : Click Here